edterbak/NodeRed_Heishamon_control/README.md

 	file: { module: 'localfilesystem', config: {flushInterval: '300'}, }
 },
 ```
+ATTENTION: <br/>
-ATTENTION: After you have done this, and you seem to have it operational, be sure to test if all settings *stick* after a reboot of NodeRed.
+After you have done this, and you seem to have it operational, be sure to test if all settings *stick* after a reboot of NodeRed.
 Things that should stick are: Virtual SP (Ta), Function toggles on the main page, Setpoints in WAR function/graph.
 Setpoints for RTC function/graph, HeatPump power toggle on/off
 If this is not the case for you, you either need to correct this in settings (like given above), or choose not to use this NR flow, or even accept manual action needed after powerloss situations.

 ### C - Required Node Red libraries/pallets
-To make use of the dashboard functionality, you need to install the dashboard library.
+To make use of the dashboard functionality, you need to install the dashboard library.<br/>
 https://flows.nodered.org/node/node-red-dashboard
-The scheduler makes use of the moment lib.
+The scheduler makes use of the moment lib.<br/>
 https://flows.nodered.org/node/node-red-contrib-moment

 ## How to install the NR flows